Other / mixed grade configuration · Cordele, GA

 What is the racial and ethnic makeup of Crisp County Pre-K?

-The largest demographic group at Crisp County Pre-K is African American at 60.6%.
-The school serves a diverse student body in Cordele, GA.
+The largest demographic group at Crisp County Pre-K is African American at 60.6% of enrollment, in Cordele, GA.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 54.7/100.

 What is the Resource Investment Index for Crisp County Pre-K?